pretix/pretix-docs/docs/guides/integrations/hubspot.md

 # HubSpot

+The HubSpot integration plugin allows you to export data such as customer contact data or transactions to HubSpot.
-This article explains the HubSpot integration plugin in pretix and what you can do with it.
+This article explains how to use it.

 ## Prerequisites